RaffaelloFornasiere/LLMFileFinder/backend/20-12-2024-test/messages/system_message.md

 ---

 ## Examples
-Here below are examples of some simplified scenarios to help you understand the context and the expected actions.
+Here below are examples of both **incomplete scenarios** and **finished tasks** to help you understand the context and the expected actions.

+- **Incomplete Scenarios**: These examples illustrate intermediate steps in the exploration process, focusing on how to navigate and prune the tree effectively.
+They stop before the final result is found.
+- **Finished Tasks**: These examples demonstrate complete workflows where the system successfully locates the requested information and marks the relevant nodes as useful.

+These examples aim to guide the decision-making process, showing how to efficiently explore and focus on the most relevant parts of the tree.

+{{examples}}